network1211/sre-security/use-case01/README.md

 ### Configuring AWAF

-F5 AWAF(Advanced WAF) is the leading WAF solution in the application security market and it has number of different advanced features to protect the applications against sophiscated Layer-7 level attack.
-A security policies of the AWAF has to protect backend applications properly but at the same time, it must ensure the legitimate user traffic access to the backend resources without issue.
-Sounds simple but it is not easy to configure the right security policies to achieve both goals sames time.
-In this use-case, we configure the AWAF policy for demo purpose only.
-YOu should not follow below configuring process to create your AWAF policy in your production network.
+F5 AWAF(Advanced WAF) is the leading WAF solution in the application security market, and it has many different advanced features to protect the applications against a sophisticated Layer-7 level attack.
+The security policy of the AWAF has to protect backend applications correctly, but at the same time, it must ensure the legitimate user traffic access to the backend resources without issue.
+It sounds simple, but it is not easy to configure the right security policies to achieve both goals simultaneously.
+In this use-case, we configure the AWAF policy for demo purposes only.
+You should not follow the configuration process in this demo to create your AWAF policy in your production network.
 You can find the best practice for AWAF policy creation from [here.](https://support.f5.com/csp/article/K74535942)

 1. Login to AWAF GUI, Go to 'Security' -> 'Application Security' -> 'Security Policies' -> 'Create'
 ![](images/sre_usecase01_awaf_2.png)